 The relationship between in-house counsel and outside counsel is just like any other relationship in your life, and it should be treated as so.
 Partake in open, clear, and frequent communication and prevent solvable problems from becoming blockers that cause resentment and result in negative interactions in the future.

 Don’t have a way to extract reliable legal data related to your law firms?
-Learn more about SimpleLegal, a modern legal software for in-house legal teams.
+Learn more about SimpleLegal, a modern legal operations software for in-house legal teams.
 Along with providing advanced legal reporting and actionable data to users in just a few clicks, SimpleLegal helps to automate manual legal ops processes for increased efficiency and overall cost savings.